< Browse to Previous Essay | Browse to Next Essay >

 The City established a $750,000 line of credit until it could collect taxes.
 The seven-person city council also enacted 245 traffic ordinances.
 The council selects a mayor and deputy mayor for two-year terms.
 Kenmore's first mayor was Jack Crawford.

-The forest that was Kenmore was originally owned by investor Philo Remington (of Remington gun fame).
-He sold the land to his son-in-law, Watson C. Squire (1838-1926), Washington's last territorial governor.
+The forest that was Kenmore was originally owned by investor Philo Remington (1816-1889), who was the son of the inventor of the Remington rifle.
+Remington sold the land to his son-in-law, Watson C. Squire (1838-1926), Washington's last territorial governor.
 Squire put up a water tower and the availability of water attracted others.